 What to Consider

 A poorly made video can work against what you are trying to achieve with your content marketing strategy.
 Talk with media production experts about creating visual content that supports your larger marketing goals and meets your business objectives.

 There are times when a professionally produced video is required.
 For example, broadcast advertising.
 In this case, your final project must be optimized to meet industry standards.

 If all this sounds a bit overwhelming at first, don’t worry.
 You can start small and, with a little forethought, build up content as you go.
 Video use will only continue to grow.
 It’s more important that you start.

-Use it to promote your business on an advertising platform you haven’t used before, such as YouTube, to expand the ways audiences can tap into your content.
-Consider the different channels that we touched on earlier.
+Use it to promote your business on an advertising platform you haven’t used before, such as YouTube to expand the ways audiences can tap into your content.
+Consider the different channels we touched on earlier.